Ritesh007/Chatapp/README.md

 #####################################################
-# This repository consits of two vivid applications.
-# 1. ---> Console Chat Application.
+# This repository consists Console Chat Application.
-# 2. ---> Utility Scripts.
-# These are written in Python3.
+# Written in Python3.
 #
 ######################################################